LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 # Give the memory goblin a break!
 (Excessive memory consumption)
+(The performance impact of observability and how we can reduce its cost)

 The Memory Goblin works relentlessly/tirelessly to manage your computer’s memory.